2021 Mongolian presidential election: Electoral system

-Following 2019 constitutional amendments, the President is elected using the two-round system for a six-year term, and may only serve one term.
-Previously, the term was of four years, renewable once Political parties with representation in the State Great Khural are allowed to nominate candidates.
+Following 2019 constitutional amendments, the president is elected using the two-round system for a six-year term, and may only serve one term.
+Previously, the term was of four years, renewable once.
+Political parties with representation in the State Great Khural are allowed to nominate candidates.
 The elected president must resign from any political party before their inauguration.
-Presidents can be removed through a two-third majority votes by the State Great Khural if found guilty for abusing their powers or violating the presidential oath.
+Presidents can be removed through a two-third majority vote by the State Great Khural if found guilty of abusing their powers or violating the presidential oath.

 Articles 97.9 and 99.2 of the electoral law determines how votes are counted, with blank ballots taken into account when determining whether a candidate has crossed the 50% threshold.
 If no candidate receives a majority of all votes cast in the second round (including blank votes), article 8.6.2 of the electoral law requires fresh elections to be held.

 Candidates

-The General Elections Commission registered three candidates:

-Ukhnaagiin Khürelsükh (Mongolian People's Party)
+Political parties with representatiton in the State Great Khural were to nominate their candidates for the election in early May.

+Mongolian People's Party

+According to a December 2020 MEC survey, Khurelsukh was the only politician in the MPP who was more popular than president Battulga.
+Since his resignation as prime minister, it was widely believed by the public that he intended to run for the presidency.

+The year 2021 marked the 100th anniversary of the Mongolian People's Party and the 1921 revolution.
+In April 29, just six days before the nomination deadline, the MPRP agreed to merge back into the MPP after nearly a decade of separation.
+This strategic merger narrowed the amount of candidates in the 2021 race from 4 to 3.
+The MPRP had been the third-largest party in Mongolia and in the State Great Khural since 2012.
+Former president and MPRP chairman Nambaryn Enkhbayar backed Khurelsukh for the presidency.